xyzhu1/MNTSR/README.md

 # MNTSR
-This is the official code of the paper "Scene Text Image Super-Resolution with Self-Supervised Memory Learning"
+This is the official code of our paper "Scene Text Image Super-Resolution with Self-Supervised Memory Learning"

 ## Requirements
 - easydict==1.9